 - (of an extensive physical quantity) divided by massspecific heat capacity; specific volume

 Also (rare): specifical commerce denoting a tariff levied at a fixed sum per unit of weight, quantity, volume, etc, irrespective of value

 (sometimes plural) a designated quality, thing, etc

-- med any drug used to treat a particular disease
+med any drug used to treat a particular disease

 Word Origin for specific